 You won’t get to see the private apartments where the Earl and his family live, but you will get to enjoy opulent State Rooms that have entertained royalty, including Prince William and Kate Middleton.
 I’m not sure I’ll be dining there any time soon, but a girl can dream….
 Yes, Madam would care for a glass of champagne….

 Harewood House has three separate libraries (absolute heaven for this bibliophile) and two drawing rooms, plus a magnificent gallery and an opulent state bedroom (and bathroom) to explore.

 Pro Tip: Don’t forget to look up as you walk around, as the decorations on the ceilings shouldn’t miss your admiration!

 And there’s more…

-Add in the vast music room, the Earl’s sitting room, and Princess Mary’s drawing-room, and Harewood will soon seduce you with its charm.
+Add in the vast music room, the Earl’s sitting room, and Princess Mary’s drawing-room, and Harewood House will soon seduce you with its charm.

 Mary, The Yorkshire Princess

 Princess Mary, the daughter of King George V, was the sixth Countess of Harewood and aunt of Queen Elizabeth II.
 There’s fascinating information in the State Rooms about how Princess Mary helped provide Christmas gifts for serving soldiers during the First World War.

 Every tall, elegant window offers a fresh perspective of the vast estate parkland, with views ranging from ancient trees to manicured lawns, rolling hills, and a pristine parterre and terrace.

-But wait, you’ve saved the best for last.
+But wait, you’ve saved the best part of visiting Harewood House for last.

 After your tour of the State Rooms, it’s time to head ‘below stairs’ to find out what it took to keep this great English country house running.